ga-curriculum/universal-resources/deployment/flask-deployment/README.md

 ### Push your code to GitHub

-With all of these change made, add, commit, and push your code up to GitHub.
+With all of these changes made, add, commit, and push your code up to GitHub.

 ## Deploying a Flask application with Heroku